Sinan Erdem Dome: Structure of the building

 Sinan Erdem Dome has a steel roof structure, in a spherical shell form, with a dimensional span of 112 × 154 m.
 It also has two planar faces on each side, which forms an overall shuttle like geometry.
 The main load bearing supports of the arena's structure are 6 reinforced concrete twin columns, with an r/c support mass, which holds the tail section of the roof's form.
 The head section of the roof is fixed to the existing structure.

 The steel trusses have fixed supports on top of twin columns.
 The top and bottom chords are made up of circular hollow sections, which form a triangular shape.
 There are three main trusses and secondary circular girders that rest on them, which builds up the skeleton structure, while trapezoidal steel sheet covers complete the roofing system.
 The steel roof and its supports are separate from the tribune structure, constituting an independent structure by itself.

 History

 The venue during 2010 FIBA World Championship opening ceremony.

 Sinan Erdem Dome hosted the basketball 2010 FIBA World Championship's knockout stage and final.
 During the 2010 FIBA World Championship, most of the arena's 16,000 seats were placed on temporary stands, which were built on top of the arena's permanent stands.

 Sinan Erdem Dome has also hosted the following major sporting events: the tennis 2011 WTA Tour Championships, the EuroLeague's 2012 Euroleague Final Four, the tennis 2012 WTA Tour Championships, the 2012 FINA World Swimming Championships (25 m), and the tennis 2013 WTA Tour Championships.

-The arena is also the host site of the major basketball events, the 2017 EuroLeague Final Four and the EuroBasket 2017's final stage.
+The arena is also the host site of the major basketball events, the 2017 EuroLeague Final Four, the EuroBasket 2017's final stage and the 2024 FIBA Under-17 Basketball World Cup.

-It hosted matches for the 2024 FIBA Under-17 Basketball World Cup.
+Recently, major volleyball event have been hosted, notably: the 2025 FIVB Women's Volleyball Nations League week 2 pool 4 and the 2026 Women's European Volleyball Championship preliminary and final rounds.